 — Manchester City (@ManCity) February 20, 2019

 They have also developed world-class facilities for scouting, training, and identifying the next generation of players.
-With their widespread network, this helps in recruiting from an early age and gaining loyalty which ensures that other teams cannot compete.
+Their widespread network helps in recruiting from an early age and gaining loyalty which ensures that other teams cannot compete.
 That sets them up nicely for building up a good base which provides a long line of players that can grow up to be even better.

 https://t.co/xlCU1tswL9 I hope so Memz.
 I interviewed him back in 2018.
 How times flies 😊